GrupoDiana/BRT-Documentation/docs/osc/control.md

 `leveldBFS`: The signal level at which the calibration audio was played, measured in dBFS.

-`channelNumber`: This indicates the output channels of the audio interface to which the command applies.
+`channelNumber`: <span style="font-size: 0.8em; color: grey; font-style: italic;">Available from BeRTA v3.7.0</span> This indicates the output channels of the audio interface to which the command applies.
 This value must always be an even number.
 For example, if channel 0 is selected, channels 0–1 are affected; if 2 is selected, channels 2–3 are affected.
 If no value is specified, the output channels of the first configured listener are used instead.

 #### Return